Understanding the True Cost of a Security Breach

 What Is the Average Cost of a Data Breach?

 The average data breach cost can vary depending on the size and nature of the breach, as well as the industry and location of the affected organization.
-However, according to a 2024 study by IBM Security and the Ponemon Institute, the global average cost of a data breach was $4.88 million USD.
+However, the global average cost of a data breach was $4.88 million in 2024.

 This cost includes expenses such as investigations, remediation, notification, legal fees, and lost business.
-The study also found that the cost per lost or stolen record was $150 USD on average.
+The study also found that the average cost per lost or stolen record was $150.

 Protect Your Business

 No business is exempt from attack.
-Security breaches impact organizations both large and small.
+Security breaches impact both large and small organizations.

-Think of your security program as a security insurance policy.
-The more proactive you are, the less likely it is that your organization will undergo an attack and be forced to learn the true cost of a security breach.
+Think of your security program as an insurance policy.
+The more proactive you are, the less likely it is that your organization will experience an attack and be forced to learn the true cost of a security breach.

 Unsure where to begin?
 Start with an IT Security and Risk Assessment.
-Our team can help you develop a cyber security solution that minimizes security breaches and helps you respond to and contain threats as they emerge.
+Our team can help you develop a cybersecurity solution that minimizes breaches and helps you respond to and contain threats as they emerge.

 About the Author